radhika3558/elevator-story/README.md

 # elevator-story

-elevator-regression.ipynb is Radhika's regression with census variables
+1. `elevator-regression.ipynb` is Radhika's regression with census variables. `eda.ipynb` is Sabina's regression with foil data.

+2. To run `eda.iphnb` you will need to download `2023_subway_censusvar_multire.csv`

+3. Raw data and processed data are accessible [here](https://drive.google.com/drive/folders/1uZcIPkzq6sTAGxfVR--rEgShWm6Izdwq?usp=drive_link)